Clustering

 Point features using single symbol with clustering

-If you style a point layer using shapes grouped by color or size, the clusters inherit the style of the dominant category in the cluster.
-As you zoom in, the cluster is divided into smaller groups and the style updates to reflect the information in the new cluster as shown in the images below.
+If you style a point layer using shapes grouped by color and size, the clusters inherit the style of the dominant category in the cluster.
+As you zoom in, the cluster is divided into smaller groups and the style updates to reflect the dominant information in the new cluster.

 In the following pair of images, the first image shows point features styled by color without clustering enabled; the second image shows point features styled by color with clustering enabled: